Post Summary: Things To Do In Cape Perpetua On The Oregon Coast

 To reach the lookout from the Visitors Center, follow the road NFD 55 inland for 5 minutes.
 The road winds back and forth and eventually turns into Cape Perpetua Lookout Road.

 You know you’ve reached the end when you enter the small parking lot at the top.
+This is one of the coolest things to do in Cape Perpetua during sunrise and sunset, so come during those golden hours to great light!

 Watch Thor’s Well